 Is it possible to prevent macular degeneration?

 Making healthy lifestyle decisions, like giving up (or not starting) smoking, exercising regularly, adopting a healthy diet that includes an ample amount of fruits, vegetables, and fish, obtaining a healthy weight and normal blood pressure, and wearing eye protection when outdoors, like sunglasses and hats, may possibly help reduce the risk of developing ARMD.

-For a trusted partner in care for a senior with macular degeneration to provide help with transportation, medication reminders, meal preparation, light housework, and much more, contact Hearts at Home In-Home Care, providers of the best senior care Kansas City and the surrounding area have to offer, any time at 913-440-4209.
+For a trusted partner in care for a senior with macular degeneration to provide help with transportation, medication reminders, meal preparation, light housework, and much more, contact Hearts at Home In-Home Care, providers of the best home care assistance in Overland Park, KS and the surrounding areas have to offer, any time at 913-440-4209.